ePages-de/epages-devportal/_posts/2020/2020-03-10-working-as-a-scrum-master-at-epages.md

 * **Afternoon:**
 The afternoon often differs, depending on if we have a Sprint change or not.
-If we have a Sprint change, I spend the day with planning Reviews, and Retrospectives.
+If we have a Sprint change, I spend most of the day with meetings (e.g. Sprint Review, Retrospective, and Sprint Planning).
-Otherwise, I work on organisational development tasks, or on cross-team tasks.
+Otherwise, I work on organizational development tasks, or on cross-team tasks.

 ## What is one of the biggest challenges of your job, and how do you handle it?